 Do you have a support program just for families?

 Yes!
 Addiction affects the entire family so we have created family care for support.
 Family care is on Thursday nights at 6:00 and is open anyone who has a family member suffering from addiction.
 Join us!

 Each patient will see a physician to determine course of treatment/detox, review medications, and assess for health concerns.
 Our physician works closely with the team to continue to provide quality health care.
 If there are any psychiatric concerns, the physicians and clinical staff will explore the need for a psychiatric evaluation.

 Will I get my prescribed medications?

 All medications must be reviewed and approved by our medical doctors to ensure safety and quality care.
-Please bring all prescribed medications with you upon admission.

 Are meals provided?

 Three meals each day are catered by local restaurants.
-Healthy snacks are available at certain times during the day.
+Healthy snacks are also available at certain times during the day.
 Victory will accommodate specific diets as determined by the dietitian.
 No outside food or drinks are permitted.

 Is there a dress code?